rywem/BetterProgramming/SoftwareEngineering/README.md

 2. [Clean](./clean) - A workspace for improving code cleanliness and readability.
 Also includes Clean architecture
 3. [DesignPatterns](Pr) - A project directory for learning various design patterns available in computer science.
 4. [MontyHall](MontyHall) - An attempt to represent the MontyHall problem with code.
 5. [ProjectEuler](ProjectEuler) - A 2016 attempt to improve personal general problem solving skills with software.
 Based upon [Project Euler's](https://projecteuler.net/) problem sets.
+7. Fundamentals - a section for covering fundamental computer science concepts
+    1. [Fundamentas/Regex](https://github.com/cybervoid/BetterProgramming/tree/master/SoftwareEngineering/Fundamentals/Regex) - a section for learning the fundamentals of regex